ellakoa/postcard-poem/content/posts/rose-castles.md

 ---
 title: Rose Castles
-description: Deal, Walmer and Kingsdown a triple helping of loveliness, one flows into the other in a seamless manner
+description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along the delightful seafront.
 collection: "111"
 aspect: landscape
 image: /img/derp-cat.jpeg